(c) NetKnights GmbH 2025, https://netknights.it

 if g.logged_in_user.get("role") == ROLE.ADMIN:

-if pinpol:
+if policy:

 token.set_next_pin_change(diff="0d")